Alternatives to College: What To Do if College Isn’t for You

 What’s more, when I moved abroad to Australia for a few years, I discovered something else: Few countries outside of the U.S. put as much emphasis on a college degree as the United States.

 Don’t get me wrong—I had some of the best experiences of my life in college.
-But I’m still making hefty loan payments, and I’ve had this thought more than once: “Was college really worth it?”
+But I was making hefty loan payments for nearly two decades after graduation, and I’ve had this thought more than once: “Was my college life worth the price I paid for it?”

 Your parents and teachers may still give you unsolicited advice about the importance of college, but the truth of the matter is, college isn’t for everyone.